Slang Terms for Drugs That Parents Should Know

-Drug addiction is not a lifestyle choice but a disease of the brain that manifests and progresses to control the individual to such an extent that they will take drugs regardless of the probable risks and consequences.
+In summary, drug addiction is not a lifestyle choice but a disease of the brain.
+It often progresses to control the individual to such an extent that they will take drugs regardless of the probable risks and consequences.

 Step by Step Recovery are here to provide drug detox and drug rehab for any individual requiring private addiction treatment for a drug problem.
-Please do call us to find out more about our bespoke rehab treatment programmes or complete and return our online assessment form.
+Therefore, please do call us to find out more about our bespoke rehab treatment programmes or complete and return our online assessment form.